lfph/foundation/weekly-update.md

 # Weekly Updates

 Each week we post an update of what's been happening in our community to our [Slack](https://slack.lfph.io) workspace.
 Here you can view an archive of all our weekly updates.
+For those posting to this, note that the links do not get copied over and need to be added back in.

+## December 3, 2021

+For LFPH:

+* We're hiring a marketing coordinator!
+Our ideal candidate is someone who has a strong understanding of public health and some familiarity with social media, blogging, etc. Job posting is [here](https://docs.google.com/document/d/1K_nYw9Njko7HSnpPV1oe5QH2_Ko9y2KpDP96wP-mo5Y/edit?usp=sharing).

+For #cci:

+* @Kaliya Identity Woman and @Lucy Yang (CCI) will share the takeaway and learning of the COVID Health Credentials for International Travel Summit at the upcoming the [Global Implementation Forum](https://covidcreds.groups.io/g/global-implementation-forum/viewevent?repeatid=38273&eventid=1304782&calstart=2021-12-07) on December 7 at 7 am PT / 2 pm UTC.
+* The CCI community will be on holiday mode from December 13, 2021 to January 7, 2022, during which there will be no community meetings and newsletters.

+For #gccn

+* @John Walker is leading the technical development work with the support of many of our community members.
+We expect to have the back-end infrastructure set up for the GCCN Trust Registry Network PoC before the end of the year.
+Our next [Technical Task Force](https://lists.lfph.io/g/gccn/viewevent?repeatid=40543&eventid=1328755&calstart=2021-12-07) call will be on December 7 at 8 am PT / 2 pm UTC.

 ## November 19, 2021